-Goal: Incorporate motorcycle-friendly policies and practices into roadway design, traffic control, construction, operation, and maintenance.
+(=03) Incorporate motorcycle-friendly policies and practices into roadway design, traffic control, construction, operation, and maintenance.
 (Leader: Fred Heery) Strategy Tasks Performance Measures Timeframe Task Leader Current Status Strategy 1: Utilize ongoing 1A: Establish a process for the periodic review of other state programs (state and non-state roads), procedures, and best practices to improve roadway engineering design related to motorcycle safety Review and amend Plans Prep Manual, Green Book, & Design Standards Continuous P. Lin D. Schultz Various best practice guides have been developed and are available for dissemination.
 Making Roadways Safer for Motorcycles video is available for additional training.
-CUTR currently researching crashes on horizontal curves, and will provide an update at the next mtg. resources and best practices provided by the FHWA Motorcycle Advisory Council and other states.
-1B: Examine current practices for maintaining state and local roadway construction, maintenance project areas, permit work and utility accommodation to ensure they are continuously free of debris and surface hazards that may be hazardous to motorcycles Review 600 series, MOT, and Maintenance Requirements Completed F. Heery UF has updated their training videos and this will be added to their curriculum at T .
+CUTR currently researching crashes on horizontal curves, and will provide an update at the next mtg.
+HWA Motorcycle Advisory Council and other states.
+1B: Examine current practices for maintaining state and local roadway construction, maintenance project areas, permit work and utility accommodation to ensure they are continuously free of debris and surface hazards that may be hazardous to motorcycles Review 600 series, MOT, and Maintenance Requirements Completed F. Heery UF has updated their training videos and this will be added to their curriculum at T 2 .
 These videos are available statewide.
-1C: Review motorcyclist-specific signage and pavement that alerts motorcycle riders to dangerous areas for motorcycles Added placard to the new traffic engineering manual Completed F. Heery We do have motorcycle specific signage and pavement that alerts motorcycle riders to dangerous areas for motorcycles.
-Strategy 2: Provide a mechanism for sharing information on crash locations and roadway conditions that present potential problems to motorcyclists with highway agencies.
-2A: Examine crash data to identify and correct crash contributing factors involving motorcycles and roadway design, maintenance, or treatments Perform official research that can be used to update design guidelines and standards Completed/ Continuous C. Lee E. Peters J. Provenzano Contributing factors in top 10 crash priority counties have been identified.
+1C: Review motorcyclist-specific signage and pavement that alerts motorcycle riders to dangerous areas for motorcycles Added placard to the new traffic engineering manual Completed F. Heery We do have motorcycle specific signage and pavement that alerts motorcycle riders to dangerous areas for motorcycles. information on crash 2A: Examine crash data to identify and correct crash contributing factors involving motorcycles and roadway design, maintenance, or treatments Perform official research that can be used to update design guidelines and standards Completed/ Continuous C. Lee E. Peters J. Provenzano Contributing factors in top 10 crash priority counties have been identified.
 Currently, the highest contributing factor is human error.
 Also found that speeding seems to be an issue in high priority counties.
 Will look to work with E. Peters going forth with her speed program.
 CUTR will be receiving funding to work on a research grant regarding motorcycle crashes in curves.
 The research and anticipated implementation of findings could take 2 years.
 2B: Incorporate motorcycle safety considerations into roadway safety inspections or audits DOT DSE review '02-'07 fatalities; identified "hot spots" Roadway Audits Continuous C. Lee J. Provenzano D7 Road Safety Audits are now including a motorcycle summary (# of crashes in a corridor in a year)